Nicolas-93/openwebrx_ynh/README.md

 ## Disclaimers / important information

 * Some SDR specific dependencies may need manual installation, please see the "Feature report" page available under OpenWebRX's settings.
-* Those dependencies are currently not build with this package, you can still follow the wiki, to compile and install them :
+* Those optional dependencies are not currently built with this package, but you can still follow OpenWebRX's wiki, to manually compile and install them :
     * FreeDV
-    * wsjtx 2.4 (2.3 is installed)
+    * wsjtx 2.4 (version 2.3 is installed from Debian's repository)
     * codecserver_ambe
-* The compilation of the DRM demodulator (Digital Radio Mondial) provided by DREAM is offered during installation
+* The DRM (Digital Radio Mondial) demodulator provided by Dream is proposed to build during installation

 ## Documentation and resources